 ASDAN aims to deal respectfully and effectively with all enquiries and communications, and secure the loyalty and trust of our registered centres by providing outstanding service and high quality materials.

-- There are opportunities to attend free support and network meetings, surgeries and drop in open days for face-to-face advice, guidance and networking throughout the academic year.
+- free surgeries and information days for face-to-face advice, guidance and networking

 ASDAN aims to ensure that: